Cal Tjader: Navy and college (1940s)

 In 1943, at age 17, Tjader entered the United States Navy and served as a medical corpsman in the Pacific Theater until March 1946.
 He saw action in five invasions, including the Marianas campaign and the Battle of the Philippines.

-Upon his return, in 1946, Tjader enrolled at San Jose State College (now San José State University) under the G.I.
+Upon his return, in 1946, Tjader enrolled at San Jose State College (now San Jose State University) under the G.I.
 Bill, majoring in education.
 Later, he transferred to San Francisco State College, still intending to teach.
 It was there that he took timpani lessons, his only formal music training.

 At San Francisco State, Tjader met Dave Brubeck, a young pianist also fresh from a stint in the Army.
 Brubeck introduced Tjader to Paul Desmond.
 The three connected with more players and formed the Dave Brubeck Octet with Tjader on drums.
 Although the group recorded only one album and had difficulty finding work, the recording is regarded as important due to its early glimpse at these soon-to-be-legendary jazz greats.
 After the octet disbanded, Tjader and Brubeck formed a trio, performing jazz standards in the hope of finding more work.
 The Dave Brubeck Trio succeeded and became a fixture in the San Francisco jazz scene.
 Tjader taught himself the vibraphone during this period, alternating between it and the drums depending on the song.

 Sideman (1951–1954)

 In 1951, Brubeck suffered major injuries from a diving accident in Hawaii, and the trio was forced to dissolve.
-Tjader continued the trio work in California with bassist Jack Weeks from Brubeck's trio and pianists John Marabuto or Vince Guaraldi, recording his first 10" LP record as a leader with them for Fantasy, but soon worked with Alvino Rey and completed his degree at San Francisco State.
+Tjader continued the trio work in California with bassist Jack Weeks from Brubeck's trio and pianists John Marabuto or Vince Guaraldi, recording his first 10″ LP record as a leader with them for Fantasy, but soon worked with Alvino Rey and completed his degree at San Francisco State.
 Jazz pianist George Shearing recruited Tjader in 1953 when Joe Roland left his group.
 Al McKibbon was a member of Shearing's band at the time and he and Tjader encouraged Shearing to add Cuban percussionists.
-Tjader played bongos as well as the vibes: "Drum Trouble" was his bongo solo feature.
-Down Beats 1953 Critics Poll nominated him as best New Star on the vibes.
-His next 10" LP as a leader was recorded for Savoy during that time, as well as his first Latin Jazz for a Fantasy 10" LP.
+Tjader played bongos as well as the vibraphone: "Drum Trouble" was his bongo solo feature. 's 1953 Critics' Poll nominated him as best New Star on the vibes.
+His next 10″ LP as a leader was recorded for Savoy during that time, as well as his first Latin jazz for a Fantasy 10″ LP.
 While in New York City, bassist Al McKibbon took Tjader to see the Afro-Cuban big bands led by Machito and Chico O'Farrill, both at the forefront of the nascent Latin jazz sound.
 In New York, he met Mongo Santamaría and Willie Bobo, who were members of Tito Puente's orchestra at the time.